Where Are All the Principals?

 We’re a medium-sized design firm with one principal.
 Basically, we’re a design firm unicorn.

 A good rule of thumb, is that most design firms have eight to twelve staff per principal.
-By that rule of thumb, we should easily have three to four people functioning as principals here at Board & Vellum.
+By that rule, we should easily have three to four people functioning as principals here at Board & Vellum.
 Instead, we are a case of (mostly) flat hierarchy in a design firm.
 We get lots of questions about how this works and how we structure ourselves.
-Clients want to ensure (for good reasons) that they and thier project are taken care of.
+Clients want to ensure (for good reasons) that they (and their project) are taken care of.
 If a principal isn’t working on their project, will they get the attention they need?
 And, will their point person be able to answer all of the hard questions, or resolve problems if they come up?
 (Short Answer: At Board & Vellum, yes, you will be taken care of.)

 We’ve written before about our intentional lack of hierarchy, but as we’ve grown, things require a little more explanation since we do look quite different from other firms.

 The other big distinction we make is that there is a clear difference between titles and roles.
 Titles are something that denotes experience and recognition for a job that you have done.
 Roles describe the job that you are doing.
 While we all have the same titles (except for me, more on that in a minute), we all have different roles.
 The roles, though, can change and evolve, which is unlike how a title functions.
 Someone may be running our residential studio but that may change in a few years if their interests change.
 To be a nimble firm, we’ve found it helpful to work in an environment where our roles are presented to our clients and not just our titles.
 This also allows for experience to play a factor.
-Just because we have the same tittle doesn't mean that we have the same skill set.
-On any project we assign experienced staff to form the behind the scenes foundation of a project.
-This "quality and assurance team" ensures that you get the value of years of experience.
+Just because we have the same title doesn't mean that we have the same skill set.
+On any project, we assign experienced staff to form the behind-the-scenes foundation of a project.
+This "quality and assurance team" ensures that you get the value of many years of experience on your project, no matter you is your project manager.
 They ensure that designs are vetted and critiqued by discerning eyes, drawings are reviewed for quality, and project management lessons are passed on to your project.

 How does our lack of hierarchy impact your experience working with us?